pmeenan/zstd-wasm-compress/README.md

 # zstd-wasm-compress
-Compress-only wasm bindings for Zstandard
+Compress-only wasm bindings for Zstandard for running on Cloudflare workers.